opentargets/gentropy/docs/python_api/methods/sumstat_imputation.md

 title: Summary Statistics Imputation
 ---

+Summary statistics imputation leverages linkage disequilibrium (LD) information to compute Z-scores of missing SNPs from neighbouring observed SNPs
-Summary statistics imputation enables the imputation of SNP summary statistics from the neighboring SNPs by taking advantage of the Linkage Disequilibrium.
+SNPs by taking advantage of the Linkage Disequilibrium.

 We implemented the basic model from RAISS (Robust and Accurate Imputation from Summary Statistics) package (see the original [paper](https://academic.oup.com/bioinformatics/article/35/22/4837/5512360)).